-MINOR REQUIREMENTS: A minor in Social Sciences may be earned by students pursuing a Master of Education degree.
-Undergraduate course prerequisites for a graduate minor: 24 semester hours of social sciences.
+MINOR REQUIREMENTS: A minor in Social Studies may be earned by students pursuing a Master of Education degree.
+Undergraduate course prerequisites for a graduate minor: 24 semester hours of social sciences or history.

-Graduate course requirements for a graduate minor: 12 semester hours of social sciences, including 6 semester hours in one of the social sciences.
+Graduate course requirements for a graduate minor: 12 semester hours of social sciences or history, including 6 semester hours in one of the social sciences or history.